dicristea/etch-a-sketch/README.md

 Favicon color
   <a href="https://www.flaticon.com/free-icons/brush" title="brush icons">Brush icons created by Freepik - Flaticon</a>

+Want to learn:
+- custom google fonts X
+- different ways to follow mouse
+- CSS grid
+- when to use const versus let **
+- toggle-able classes in CSS

 What I learned:
 - Footer Way 1: Flexbox